tooleks/shevchenko-js/README.md

 main().catch((error) => console.error(error));
 ```

-#### Usage via HTTP
+#### Usage via HTTP API

 The library can be integrated into your project via HTTP API.
-Please refer to [https://github.com/tooleks/shevchenko-http](https://github.com/tooleks/shevchenko-http) repository for more examples.
+Please refer to [shevchenko](https://hub.docker.com/r/tooleks/shevchenko) Docker image for the additional instructions.